 Sainte Chapelle and Conciergerie Priority Access Tickets

-Skip the line of the ticketing counter and enjoy the ambiance at your own pace with tickets valid for 1 year from the date of purchase.
+Skip the line of the ticketing counter and enjoy the ambiance at your own pace with these priority access tickets!
 Come and visit two of Paris' historical monuments that boast of Gothic architecture built by Saint Louis.

 - Inspect the 13th century stained glass of the Sainte Chapelle.

 - Step into the primary detention center of the french revolution.

 When modern Paris has overwhelmed you with its boutiques, bicycles, and baguettes, step back in time at two of its most interesting and historical landmarks in medieval Palais de la Cité - once the residence of the Kings of France.
 Sainte Chappelle with its mesmerizing stained glass windows was home to Christ's Crown of Thorns, while the Conciergerie was home, or rather prison to Marie-Antoinette!
 This ticket gets you priority access to both.